hbchaney/hbchaney.github.io/_posts/2022-09-03-Four-Button-Motorcontroller.md

 ### Overview

-The parts consist of the MOSFET based TB6612 motor controller and a metro mini.
+The parts consist of the MOSFET based TB6612 motor controller,a metro mini, a rgb LED, a red LED, and four buttons.
 The reason I decided to stick with arduino framework on this one is because I want other people in my group to be able to reprogram the device when I am gone.The reason why it needs four buttons is  to allow for real time calibrating of the device if needed.

 Once it is setup, I will take a picture of it with the motor in action.